LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 end
 {% endhighlight %}

-Using the `batched_mul` function from the previous section it is now straightforward to calculate attention:[^permutedims]
+Using the `batched_mul` function from the previous section it is straightforward to calculate attention:[^permutedims]
 {% highlight julia %}
 function scaled_dot_attention(query::A1, key::A2, value::A3) where {
     T, A1 <: AbstractArray{T, 4}, A2 <: AbstractArray{T, 4}, A3 <: AbstractArray{T, 4}}